-A representative section will be drawn of the excavation baulk to include ground level, the depth of machining within the excavation area and the depth of any sondages.
+A representative section will be drawn of each trench, to include ground level, the depth of machining within the trench and the depth of any sondages.

-A metal detector will be used to examine the stripped area, contexts and spoil heaps, and the finds recovered.
+A metal detector will be used to examine the trench, contexts and spoil heaps, and the finds recovered.